Understanding the Importance of PTSD Treatment and Support

 Recovery from PTSD

-Recovery from PTSD is a slow, often painful, process.
-Though the disorder is rarely completely cured, treatment can vastly improve the patient's quality of life.
-Through the use of psychotherapy and medications, symptoms may become much less frequent and less severe and the patient may develop strong coping skills to deal with the feelings related to the trauma.
+Recovery from PTSD is a slow, often painful process.
+Though the disorder is rarely completely cured, PTSD treatment and support can vastly improve the patient's quality of life.
+Through the use of psychotherapy and medications, symptoms may become much less frequent and less severe, and the patient may develop strong coping skills to deal with the feelings related to the trauma.